Ahmad4481/AI-Calendar-Creator/README.md

 Contributions are welcome!
 Please follow existing code standards and ensure compatibility with the organized structure.

-## 📄 License

-This project is open source and available for use and development.

----

 **Project successfully organized and updated! 🎉**